Emily Harman: Early life and college career

+Harmed joined the Geisel School of Medicine at Dartmouth in 2019, and is a staff member at Duke University School of Medicine.

+Career

 Harman made her WTA Tour debut at the 2012 Family Circle Cup, partnering Simone Kalhorn in doubles.
 The pair lost their first-round match against Klaudia Jans-Ignacik and Alla Kudryavtseva.
 Later that year, Harman partnered Kalhorn again at the Texas Open, losing to the second seeds Irina-Camelia Begu and Alizé Cornet.

+As coach

+Harmen coached four seasons at the West Virginia University women’s tennis program as an assistant coach, from 2016 to 2019.
+She left the job in 2019 to join medical school.